As you know, we’ve spent this past month talking about passion. And today, we want to do something a little different.

 Editor’s note: This is a guest post from Logan Marshall of The Free Life Project.

 The deafening roar of the crowd grew steadily louder as I erupted from the woods in third place, two runners fast on my heels.
 My heart pounded in my ears as I tore up the hill, my legs heavy from exertion.
 Rounding the crest, my coach shouted above the roar, “400 meters left!
 GO NOW!”

-As the pace started to increase for one final sprint to the finish, old mental patterns set in.
-I began to fade, giving my competitors a five meter lead.… Click to read more
+As the pace started to increase for one final sprint to the finish, old mental patterns set in. … Click to read more